Impact story:…

 Avoid saying that neurodivergent and disabled people have ‘super-powers’, unless they use this description themselves.

-This can minimise the barriers that individuals face and the challenges they experience.
+This can appear to diminish the barriers that individuals face and the challenges they experience.

 Avoid ‘differently abled’ and ‘able-bodied’.
 Use disabled and non-disabled instead.